jepsen-io/jepsen/infoq/article.markdown

 Because the replication protocol is asynchronous, writes continued to succeed against n1, even though n1 couldn't replicate those writes to the rest of the cluster.
-When n3 was elected primary in the majority component, later, it came to power with an *old* version of history--causally disconnected from those writes on n1.
-The two evolved inconsistently for a time, before n1 realized it had to shut down.
+When n3 was later elected primary in the majority component, it to power with an *old* version of history--causally disconnected from those writes on n1.
+The two evolved inconsistently for a time, before n1 realized it had to step down.

 When the partition healed, Mongo tried to determine which node was authoritative.
 Of course, there *is* no authoritative node, because both accepted writes during the partition.
-Instead, MongoDB tries to find the node with the highest optime (a semi-monotonic timestamp for each operation).
+Instead, MongoDB tries to find the node with the highest optime (a monotonic timestamp for each node's oplog).
 Then it forces the older primary (n1) to roll back to the last common point between the two, and re-applies n3's operations.

 In a rollback, MongoDB dumps a snapshot of the current state of conflicting objects to disk, in a BSON file.
 An operator could later attempt to reconstruct the proper state of the document.

 This system has several problems.
 First, there's a bug in the leader election
-code: MongoDB may actually promote a node which does *not* have the highest optime in the reachable set.
+code: MongoDB may promote a node which does *not* have the highest optime in the reachable set.
 Second, there's a bug in the rollback code.
 In my tests, rollback *only worked roughly 10% of the time*.
-In almost every case, MongoDB just threw away the conflicting data altogether.
+In almost every case, MongoDB threw away the conflicting data altogether.
+Moreover, not all types of objects will be fully logged during a rollback: capped collections, for instance, throw away all conflicts *by design*.
 Third, even if these systems *do* work correctly, the rollback log is not sufficient to recover linearizability.
 Because the rollback version and the oplog do not share a well-defined causal order, only order-free merge functions (e.g. CRDTs) can reconstruct the correct state of the document in generality.

-This lack of linearizability also applies to WriteConcern.REPLICAS_SAFE, which ensures that writes are acknowledged by two replicas before acknowledgement:
+This lack of linearizability also applies to FSYNC_SAFE, JOURNAL_SAFE, and even REPLICAS_SAFE, which ensures that writes are acknowledged by two replicas before the request succeeds:

 ```
 6000 total